 It’s usually the default setting on cameras.
 In this metering mode, the exposure meter reads the light from multiple parts of the frame.
 The camera then calculates the average of these readings.

 Where you position your focus point influences the calculations the camera makes.
 The camera takes into account what is in focus and gives a weighted average reading.
 It takes more notice of where your focus point is than the rest of your composition.

 I use matrix metering most of the time.
 I find it gives me consistently good readings from my subject and the surroundings.
-When the light and tone in my composition is even, matrix metering provides me with a weighted average reading.
-I use this to set my aperture and shutter speed by.
+When the light and tone in my composition are even, matrix metering provides me with a weighted average reading.
+I use this to set my aperture and shutter speed.

 Spot Metering (Partial Metering)

 Spot metering as the name suggests, takes a light reading from a small single part of your composition.
 This mode is similar to partial metering, meaning you can control the size of the area the spot meter reads from.